kanikaarawat/Python-Programs/README.md

 # Python-Programs
-These are the python programs, I did in my second semester.
+I did all these programs in my Second Semester of Btech.